halas77/easeSub/README.md

-# EaseSub - Web3 Subscription Platform
+# EaseSub - Web3 Subscription Managment Platform

-EaseSub is a decentralized service management system powered by blockchain technology.
-It allows users to subscribe to a range of services with flexibility in payment options, including monthly and yearly plans.
-The platform is built using Ethereum smart contracts, ensuring secure and transparent transactions, and it integrates with MetaMask for wallet management.
+The subscription economy is booming, projected to reach $20.58 trillion by 2026.
+EaseSub leverages Web3 and the stability of USDe stablecoin to transform subscription payments—offering a seamless, transparent, and borderless platform.
+Say goodbye to volatility and high fees, and hello to the future of recurring services.

 ## Key Features